Musical Rhythm Transcription Based on Bayesian Piece-Specific Score Models Capturing Repetitions: Evaluation

-Let us now discuss the computation time, which is another important aspect of transcription methods.
+We now discuss the computation time, which is another important aspect of transcription methods.
 The computation times for the studied models are listed in Table \ref{tab:ComputationTime}.
 These values were measured on a computer with a 3.6 GHz Intel Core i9 CPU and 64 GB of RAM.
-Roughly speaking, the computation time increases linearly with the number of notes in the input data and also linearly with the number of iterations for Gibbs sampling for the Bayesian models.
+Roughly speaking, the computation time increases linearly as the number of notes in the input data increases and it also increases linearly as the number of iterations for Gibbs sampling for the Bayesian models increases.

 From the results we see that incorporating modification models significantly increases the computation time and note pattern MMs require much more time than note value MMs and metrical MMs.
-Considering both the accuracy and computation time, the first-order and second-order metrical MMs with Bayesian extensions are the most useful one in practical applications.
-Incorporating modification models to these models would increase the accuracy but also significantly increases the computation time.
-The order of a model, use of Bayesian extension and the number of iterations for Gibbs sampling, and the use of modification models should be determined according to the given resource of computation time.
+Considering both the accuracy and computation time, the first-order and second-order metrical MMs with Bayesian extensions are the most useful models in practical applications.
+Incorporating modification models into these models would increase the accuracy but also significantly increase the computation time.
+The order of a model, the use of the Bayesian extension and the number of iterations for Gibbs sampling, and the use of modification models should be determined according to the given resource of the computation time.

-In practical applications, we need to deal with longer note values and finer beat resolutions than those considered in this study.
-For example, if we consider the full bar length in 4/4 time and a beat resolution corresponding to one third of a 16th note (to accommodate triplets), $N_b=48$.
+In practical applications, we need to address longer note values and finer beat resolutions than those considered in this study.
+For example, if we consider the full bar length in 4/4 time and a beat resolution corresponding to one-third of a 16th note (to accommodate triplets), $N_b=48$.
 The computation times required for the first-order note value MMs and metrical MMs are roughly proportional to $N_b^2$, and those for the second-order models are roughly proportional to $N_b^3$.
-On the other hand, the number of possible note patterns increases as $2^{N_b}$, which makes the computation times of the note pattern MMs intractable, at least without refined searching techniques.
+However, the number of possible note patterns increases as $2^{N_b}$, which makes the computation times of the note pattern MMs intractable, at least without refined searching techniques.
 This means that the metrical MMs also have better extendability.